-Social communication skills are some of the most valuable skills we can teach our students.
+Social communication skills are some of the most valuable skills we can teach our students in speech therapy and the classroom.
 Did you know children with verbal and nonverbal learning disabilities often struggle with pragmatic skills?
 This is because social skills rely on good communication skills!

 Not only do we communicate verbally, but through nonverbal communication.
 Both are equally important to be able to have effective interactions with others.
 Students may have difficulty with one or both of these while expressing or comprehending language.
 It is noted that pragmatic language impairment occurs in about 7.5% of children and affects more boys than girls by a ratio of 2.6:1.0 (Ketelaars, Cuperus, van Daal, Jansonius, & Verhoeven, 2009).
 Social communication disorder can have negative life-long effects on developing relationships, as well as success in school and the workplace.
 These unsaid rules we use while interacting with others are critical life skills we need to teach!